 Too much light can affect melatonin levels and stop us sleeping.
 Room temperature is important, although the ideal will vary from person to person.
 Ventilation can be improved by opening the window, although this can also alter the temperature and make the room noisier.

-It is important to feel comfortable in your bed, which includes selecting the right mattresses and sleep is essential for your health and wellbeing.
+It is important to feel comfortable in your bed, which includes selecting the right mattresses and pillows.
+You may need to experiment with all these factors until you find the ideal balance.
+Without doubt, finding the perfect mattress is the most influential factor in determining whether you are comfortably supported at night and a great night's sleep is essential for your health and wellbeing.
 According to Tempur, a company which is ranked number 1 in consumer satisfaction in the UK, investing in a quality mattress means "you are investing in your quality of life."

 Whether you’re after a firm mattress (Tempur Contour), a soft mattress (Tempur Cloud) or you just want the freedom of movement (Tempur Sensation), there’s a Tempur mattress for everyone